Soviet Union: Sport

 Valeri Kharlamov represented the Soviet Union at 11 Ice Hockey World Championships, winning eight gold medals, two silvers and one bronze.

-In summer of 1923 in Moscow was established the Proletarian Sports Society "Dynamo" as a sports organization of Soviet secret police Cheka.
+In the summer of 1923, the Proletarian Sports Society "Dynamo" was established in Moscow as a sports organization of the Soviet secret police Cheka.

 On 13 July 1925 the Central Committee of the Russian Communist Party (Bolsheviks) adopted a statement "About the party's tasks in sphere of physical culture".
 In the statement was determined the role of physical culture in Soviet society and the party's tasks in political leadership of physical culture movement in the country.

 The Soviet Olympic Committee formed on 21 April 1951, and the IOC recognized the new body in its 45th session.
 In the same year, when the Soviet representative Konstantin Andrianov became an IOC member, the USSR officially joined the Olympic Movement.
 The 1952 Summer Olympics in Helsinki thus became first Olympic Games for Soviet athletes.
 The Soviet Union was the biggest rival to the United States at the Summer Olympics, winning six of its nine appearances at the games and also topping the medal tally at the Winter Olympics six times.
 The Soviet Union's Olympics success has been attributed to its large investment in sports to demonstrate its superpower image and political influence on a global stage.

 The Soviet Union national ice hockey team won nearly every world championship and Olympic tournament between 1954 and 1991 and never failed to medal in any International Ice Hockey Federation (IIHF) tournament in which they competed.